As most parents know, traveling with kids can be totally awesome or totally catastrophic.

 - Check the weather forecast.
 Most living history museum events take place rain or shine, which means you and your kiddos should be prepared for whatever Mother Nature sends your way.

 - Prioritize exhibits.
-Some living history museums are so big, that you can’t possibly see and do everything, especially if your visiting during a road trip stop.
+Some living history museums are so big that you can’t possibly see and do everything, especially if your visiting during a road trip stop.
 Ask your kids to choose a few exhibits that they really want to see and make those a priority.

 - Ask questions.
 Many of the characters you meet at living history museums are playing the part of a real person who lived long ago.
 Living history reenactors are passionate about history and would love to share their knowledge with you.